Northern Ireland (Ministers, Elections and Petitions of Concern) Act 2022

-Northern Ireland (Ministers, Elections and Petitions of Concern) Act 2022 is an Act of Parliament that implements parts of the New Decade, New Approach agreement made following the three-year suspension of the Northern Ireland Executive as agreed by the Government of the United Kingdom, Government of Ireland and the political parties of Northern Ireland.
+The Northern Ireland (Ministers, Elections and Petitions of Concern) Act 2022 (c.
+2) is an act of Parliament that implements parts of the New Decade, New Approach agreement made following the three-year suspension of the Northern Ireland Executive as agreed by the Government of the United Kingdom, Government of Ireland and the political parties of Northern Ireland.

 Background

-Following the New Decade, New Approach agreement, the Democratic Unionist Party, Sinn Féin, the Ulster Unionist Party, the Social Democratic and Labour Party, and the Alliance Pary entered into a power sharing Executive on 12 January 2020.
+Following the New Decade, New Approach agreement, the Democratic Unionist Party, Sinn Féin, the Ulster Unionist Party, the Social Democratic and Labour Party, and the Alliance Party entered into a power sharing Executive on 12 January 2020.
 This Executive, however, fell due to the resignation of the DUP First Minister over disputes surrounding the Northern Ireland Protocol.